phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 }
 ```

-At the moment the person and weather query will execute sequential, and there is no real reason that this should be the case.
+At the moment the person and weather query will execute sequentially, and there is no real reason that this should be the case.
 We can get the weather at the same time that we get the person.

 ![async1](/images/Experimental_GraphQL/async1.png)